-All of these efforts work collectively to create strong outcomes and futures for CVCC students.
-To learn more about the SENSE program, visit the SENSE Career Services Center or the SENSE staff in Wallace Hall.
+To learn more about the program, visit the SENSE staff in Wallace Hall 112.

 Financial Aid

 The Financial Aid Office provides financial assistance to students who need aid to attend college.
 Financial aid provides students with supplementary funds to help offset expenses.
 Several types of aid are available: grants, loans, work study program, scholarships, and military benefits.